 If you have tested positive and wish to return to the United States, click here to review the COVID-19 testing requirements for all air travelers to the United States over 2 years old.
 You can also review information regarding the CDC’s requirements to travel internationally by clicking here.

 People who have recovered from COVID-19 can continue to test positive for up to 3 months after their infection.
-Check with your airline to confirm the and documentation they require of travelers who have recovered from COVID-19 and still test positive, as well as the timing for travel after recovery from COVID (generally, at least 5 or 10 days after the positive test, if you have no symptoms).
+Check with your airline to confirm what documentation they require of travelers who have recovered from COVID-19 and still test positive, as well as the timing for travel after recovery from COVID (generally, at least 5 or 10 days after the positive test, if you have no symptoms).

 If you have had a positive viral test on a sample taken during the past 90 days, follow the guidance below.